Sharp Bounds for Treatment Effect Generalization under Outcome Distribution Shift: Outcome-Shift Sensitivity Model

 \section{Outcome-Shift Sensitivity Model}

-Rather than modeling the unobserved moderator $U$ directly, we take an agnostic approach: we bound the discrepancy between outcome distributions in the trial and target populations using a likelihood ratio constraint.
+Rather than using a sensitivity model that aims to characterize the behavior of the unobserved moderator $U$, we bound the discrepancy between outcome distributions in the trial and target populations using a likelihood ratio constraint.
 This parallels marginal sensitivity models for unmeasured confounding \citep{tan2006marginal,zhao2019sensitivity}, but applies the bound to the outcome rather than treatment assignment.